 Four Weight Loss Surgery Facts You Should Know

 There are many misconceptions about obesity, diet, and bariatric surgery.
 Some people perceive surgery to be “cheating” or an “easy way out.”
-Others believe they feel like failures because they were unable to lose weight on their own.
+Others feel like failures because they were unable to lose weight on their own.
 We want to help you understand what's really going on with your body.

 Obesity is a complex, chronic disease that goes far beyond any perceived lack of will power.
 We help you understand how your genes play a role in weight gain and how your body may work against you as you try to lose weight.
 We also want to make sure you know the facts.